glegoux/jekyll-tech-blog/src/_posts/2019-11-29-gafa-vs-batx.md

 Messenger & Whatsapp and WeChat.
 For **spending money online**, WeChat is in competition with Apple Pay and Google Pay.

-## Business to Business

 The **cloud computing and hosting** is managed by Google Cloud Platform, or Amazon Web Service (AWS), and in China there is Alibaba Cloud, also known as Aliyun.

-# Other companies

 After the cloud infrastructure, and the web services, each main actor wants to control the markets of **Artificial Intelligence** (AI) and of **Internet of Things** (IoT) what compose the new business opportunities.
-Of course a lot of companies are forgotten in the artificial classification BATX vs GAFA as (without quoting all other ones):
+Of course a lot of companies are forgotten in the artificial classification BATX vs GAFA as (without quoting all other ones).
+Here are some of them with TikTok too now:

 {% include article-image.html title="Other big companies" src="other-companies.png" %}